Migrate Azure IaaS virtual machines between Azure regions with Azure Site Recovery

 - The migration instructions in this article are based on the instructions for replicating a physical machine to Azure.
 It includes links to the steps in Replicate VMware VMs or physical servers to Azure, which describes how to replicate a physical server in the Azure portal.

 - If you're setting up Site Recovery in the classic portal, follow the detailed instructions in this article.
-You should no longer use the instructions in this legacy article.

 Post any comments or questions at the bottom of this article, or on the Azure Recovery Services Forum.